 What is an online lecture?

-Due to the covid-19 pandemic, we are unable to offer guided tours of the exhibition.
+Due to the covid-19 pandemic, we are unable to offer guided tours.
 Instead, you can book a presentation in the form of an online lecture with one of our art educators who will talk about the exhibition ”In Lady Barclay’s Salon”, with photos in a Powerpoint presentation.
 After the lecture, there is time for questions and answers.
 The lecture is livestreamed exclusively for your group on Zoom.

 What is the lecture “When Photography Wanted to be Art” about?